Carthay, Los Angeles: Historic Preservation Overlay Zones

 Carthay contains three Los Angeles Historic Preservation Overlay Zones.
 They are the Carthay Circle HPOZ, South Carthay HPOZ, and the Carthay Square HPOZ.

 Education

 There is one school within Carthay's boundaries—Carthay Center Elementary, a K–6 school at 6351 West Olympic Boulevard.
-Starting in Fall 2014, Carthay Center Elementary becomes Carthay School of Environmental Studies Magnet, a residential full-school magnet.
+Starting in Fall 2014, Carthay Center Elementary became Carthay School of Environmental Studies Magnet, a residential full-school magnet.
 Spaces are reserved for students in the traditional attendance boundaries, but the school is also open to magnet school applicants from throughout LAUSD.
 The Environmental Studies program will be building on programs such as the celebrated Garden Science program at the school.